 As described in the Base Prospectus, the Issuer has to maintain certain ratings with regards to their involvement in the Programme.
-The long-term debt rating of the Issuer by Standard & Poor's as from January 20, 2023 is A+ and the rating by Fitch Ratings as from January 20, 2023 is AA-.
-The short-term debt rating of the Issuer by Fitch as from January 20, 2023 is F1+ and the rating by Standard and Poor's as from January 20, 2023 is A-1.
-The minimum required ratings are A (long-term) by S&P, A (long-term) by Fitch, A-1 (short-term) by S&P and F1 (short-term) by Fitch.
-Therefore, the actual rating exceed the minimum required rating as at 31 December 2022.
+The long-term debt rating of the Issuer by Moody's as from January 20, 2023 is A1.
+The short-term debt rating of the Issuer by Moody's as from January 20, 2023 is P-1.
+The minimum required ratings are A3 (long-term) and P-1 (short-term) by Moody's.
+Therefore, the actual ratings exceed the minimum required ratings as at December 31, 2022.